 ISO 19011 is a set of guidelines for auditing management systems.
 It is an international standard to help organizations perform these audits.

 However, ISO 19011 is not a set of requirements that a company has to follow step by step, as an organization can’t become ISO 19011 certified.
-Rather, an organization should adopt ISO 19011 guidance as appropriate to suit the specific needs and requirements of the particular audit program.
+Instead, an organization should adopt ISO 19011 guidance as appropriate to suit the specific needs and requirements of the particular audit program.

 ISO 19011 differs from the ISO 9001 international standard that specifies requirements for quality management systems in that ISO 9001 is the only standard in the ISO 9000 series to which organizations can certify.